18F/18f.gsa.gov/_about/index.md

 In March 2014, a group of [Presidential Innovation Fellows](https://presidentialinnovationfellows.gov/) started 18F to extend their efforts to improve and modernize government technology.

-In 2016, 18F became part of the [Technology Transformation Services](https://www.gsa.gov/tts) (TTS), which also includes the Presidential Innovation Fellows program, the Office of Acquisitions, the [Office of Products and Programs](https://www.gsa.gov/portal/content/124174), and the [IT Modernization Centers of Excellence](https://coe.gsa.gov/).
+In 2016, 18F became part of the [Technology Transformation Services](https://www.gsa.gov/tts) (TTS), which also includes the Presidential Innovation Fellows program, the Office of Acquisitions, TTS [Solutions](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services/tts-solutions), and the [IT Modernization Centers of Excellence](https://coe.gsa.gov/).

 In 2017, TTS became part of GSA's existing [Federal Acquisition Service](https://www.gsa.gov/about-us/organization/federal-acquisition-service).